The world's largest website

 to 24 volts.
 This mode provides low to medium weld energy at

-higher weld deposition than short circuit and on round parts there will be low weld spatter.
+higher weld deposition than short circuit, and on round parts there is little area for the weld spatter to get attached.

-Note: These books and my MIG self teaching / training video and MIG process control CD's are found in the training resources
+Note: These books and my MIG self teaching / training weld process control - best practice power point programs are found in the training resources

 of optimum MIG wire feed and volt settings for all common